RealRaul/learngit/readme.txt

-hello git
+hello git!
-this is a txt file
+this is a txt